borntofrappe/svelte-tutorial/Picross/README.md

 -   in the **Table Data** folder you find the JavaScript code which builds a table from a starting level, using array methods like `map` and `reduce`.

+-   in the **SVG** folder you find the vector graphics used throughout the project.

 ## Levels

 To comply with the logic described in the **Table Data** folder, each level is described through a string.
 Each character describes a cell in a 5x5 grid.